-Icelandic Goat Characteristics, Origin & Uses Info
+Icelandic Goat: Origin, Characteristics, Uses

 The Icelandic goat is an ancient breed of domestic goat which is also known as ‘Settlement Goat‘.
 The breed has a long history and believed to be of Norwegian origin, and dating back to the settlement of Iceland over 1100 years ago.